In this article:

 An authorized user is a person who's allowed to make purchases using your credit card.
 They typically have their own copy of the card in their name that's tied to your account.
-When it comes to paying the bill, however, only you are legally responsible as the primary account holder.
+When it comes to paying the bill, however, the authorized user has no legal responsibility.

-Most major credit card issuers allow you to add authorized users to your account, but there are some that don't, so make sure you understand the authorized-user policy of a credit card before you apply.
+Most major credit card issuers allow you to add authorized users to your account, but make sure you understand the authorized-user policy of a credit card before you apply.

 Credit card issuers don't run a credit check when someone adds you as an authorized user, and it's possible to get added to someone else's credit card account before you turn 18.
 But with some credit card issuers, the primary account holder may have the ability to limit your spending power.
 They can also remove you from the account without your permission.

-The process of adding an authorized user to your credit card has no impact on your credit.
-However, allowing someone else to make purchases using your account can affect you if things get out of hand.
+As the account holder, the process of adding an authorized user to your credit card has no impact on your credit.
+However, allowing someone else to make purchases on your account can affect you if the authorized user's spending gets out of hand.

-If an authorized user racks up a large balance on your account, it could cause your credit utilization rate to grow dangerously high (in general, credit experts recommend keeping your utilization rate below 30%).
+If an authorized user racks up a large balance on your account, it could cause your credit utilization rate to grow dangerously high.
 If that happens, your credit score may drop until you can successfully pay down the balance.

-In extreme situations, racking up a lot of debt could also make it more challenging to make your monthly payments.
-If you fall behind on payments because you can't afford it, a delinquent account or one in collections could take a heavy toll on your credit score.
+In extreme situations, racking up a lot of debt could also make it difficult for you to make your monthly payments.
+If you fall behind on payments, a delinquent account or one in collections could take a heavy toll on your credit score.